How many of your new patients have left the "current medications" field blank on their intake form?

 Patients complete AI-powered conversational intake from their phone — at home, on the couch, in a waiting room.
 The experience feels like texting, not paperwork.
 And because the AI adapts to each response, patients provide richer detail without noticing they've answered more questions than a traditional form would have contained.

-Here's what surprised me when I dug into this: the practitioner side is almost more interesting than the patient side.
+The practitioner side is more interesting than the patient side

 Traditional forms create work twice.
-The patient fills them out (partially), and then a staff member re-enters the data into the chart, or pastes it, or — this is the part that made me wince — prints the PDF and re-types it.
-I watched an office administrator at a physiotherapy clinic in Brampton manually transcribe intake data from a PDF form into their EHR for every single new patient.
+The patient fills them out (partially), and then a staff member re-enters the data into the chart, or pastes it, or — the part that made me wince when I watched it happen — prints the PDF and re-types it field by field.
+I sat with an office administrator at a physiotherapy clinic in Brampton who manually transcribed intake data from PDF submissions into their EHR for every single new patient.
 Seven fields per form.
 Twelve new patients per week.
-She said it took about four minutes per patient, which is 48 minutes per week of pure re-entry, and she'd been doing it for three years.
+She said it took about four minutes per patient, which is 48 minutes per week of pure re-entry.
+She'd been doing it for three years.
+That's roughly 125 hours of someone's life spent copying information from one screen to another.

-With conversational AI intake, the responses flow directly into the patient's chart.
-Not as a PDF attachment.
-Not as a wall of unstructured text.
-As structured, organized clinical data — chief complaint, duration, relevant history, medications, allergies — slotted into the right places and immediately visible in the AI Patient Overview.
+With conversational AI intake, patient responses flow directly into the chart.
+Not as a PDF attachment or a wall of unstructured text.
+As structured clinical data — chief complaint, duration, relevant history, medications, allergies — slotted into the right places and immediately visible in the AI Patient Overview.

 How does AI conversational intake work differently from digital forms?